Emmaus Life Sciences Reports Q3 2022 Financial Results and Provides Business Update

 Recent Highlights

-"We enjoyed a third straight substantial increase in quarterly net revenue due to increased sales in the Middle East North Africa region.
-The increase was less than anticipated because of a delay in production of product packaging specific to the region.
-The product is being processed and we are optimistic that the sales will be realized in Q4," stated Yutaka Niihara, M.D., M.P.H., Chairman and Chief Executive Officer of Emmaus.
+"We enjoyed a third straight substantial increase in quarterly net revenue on the strength of increased sales in the Middle East North Africa (MENA) region.
+Sell-through by our domestic distributors also increased, although our domestic sales were relatively flat compared to the second quarter due to a large bulk order as the second quarter was ending.
+We anticipate a further increase in net revenue in Q4 as we complete the first bulk production of product packaging specific to the MENA region," stated Yutaka Niihara, M.D., M.P.H., Chairman and Chief Executive Officer of Emmaus.

-Dr. Niihara added, "We also are pleased to see significant decrease in the loss from operations compared to the previous quarters.
-We continue to discuss with stakeholder the possible restructuring or refinancing of our outstanding indebtedness and other current liabilities and will report on any transactions in this regard as they may occur."
+Dr. Niihara added, "We are pleased to see progressive decrease in quarterly net loss.
+We will continue to work with stakeholders and all related parties on further restructuring or refinancing of our outstanding indebtedness and other current liabilities and will report on any transactions in this regard as they may occur."

 Financial and Operating Results